COMN0 - Modeling NoSQL and SQL with COMN - Six Courses

 Total number of courses

 In the Modeling NoSQL and SQL with COMN Learning Plan, instructor Ted Hills identifies the goals of Data Modeling and prepares you for new concepts using Concept and Object Modeling Notations (COMN).
 Within the six-course program, you will learn how to represent real-world models based on COMN, model objects within a computer’s memory or storage, and dive into modeling requirements and their expressions in data.
-By the end of this program, you will understand the differences between SQL and NoSQL and between ACID and BASE, and how to model each in a data-centric organization, whether using a document database or data warehouse.
+By the end of this program, you will understand the differences between SQL and NoSQL between ACID/BASE, and how to model each in a data-centric organization, whether using a document database or Data Warehouse.
+If all six courses are completed, a certificate of completion will be issued.

 - A 22- to 71-minute educational training video